-In addition to assuming the title of artistic co-director of OTO in April, 2017, baritone Nicholas Meyer will also be singing the role of John Muir in its upcoming 2017 premiere production of Two Yosemites.
-He also teaches private voice & piano lessons at Resound NW in Portland.
-Nicholas was a recent graduate of Manhattan School of Music where he earned a Master of Music in Voice Performance.
-He currently studies with renowned voice teacher David Jones in New York City.
-Previous credits include Tarquinius (The Rape of Lucretia) with Manhattan School of Music, Papageno (Die Zauberflöte) with the Astoria Music Festival and covering the principal role of Beaumarchais in Corigliano’s Ghosts of Versailles with Manhattan School of Music.
-An avid recitalist, Nicholas has performed numerous recitals and his ever-growing repertoire encompasses over 300 art songs.
+In addition to assuming the title of artistic co-director of OTO in 2017, baritone Nicholas Meyer made his debut performance with the company, creating the role of John Muir in its world premiere production of Two Yosemites.
+Nicholas was praised by Oregon ArtsWatch for his “whiskey-smooth baritone” and that he “interpreted [Muir] to perfection”.
+NW Reverb wrote he “superbly captured Muir’s dignity and vision for the great outdoors…Meyer’s beautiful mellow baritone was at its best in the upper range”.
+Other previous credits include Tarquinius (The Rape of Lucretia), Papageno (Die Zauberflöte), The Stranger (Martin’s Lie), Indiana Elliot’s Brother (The Mother of Us All) and covering the principal role of Beaumarchais in Corigliano’s Ghosts of Versailles.
+An avid recitalist, Nicholas has performed numerous recitals and his ever-growing repertoire encompasses over 350 art songs.
 He has produced and performed three unique art song recitals through successful Kickstarter campaigns, often collaborating with composer Justin Ralls and pianist Robert Ainsley (formerly of Portland Opera).
 During the summer of 2013 Nicholas received a scholarship to participate in the Franz-Schubert-Institut in Baden bei Wien, Austria.
-Nicholas has participated in nearly two dozen master classes, working with world-renowned musicians such as Elly Ameling, Dame Ann Murray, Warren Jones and Thomas Hampson.
 Nicholas has a great interest in contemporary music and frequently collaborates with long-time friend and colleague Justin Ralls.
 He also premiered a song cycle by Italian composer Paolo Marchettini for baritone, cello solo and orchestra in 2012 and again in 2016 in New York City.
+Nicholas holds a Master of Music degree from Manhattan School of Music and a Bachelor of Music degree from Lawrence University.
+He currently studies with renowned voice teacher David Jones in New York City.

 Lisa Lipton, Executive Director